perusio/drush-cache-warmer/README.md

 considering a dependable standards observing HTTP client library.

 In **single-threaded** mode the request are made **sequentially**, i.e, the URIs are hit one after the other.
-Hence each request **blocks** up until it either **times out** or it gets a response.
+Hence in each request cURL **blocks** up until it either **times out** or it gets a response.
 You can specify the timeout that cURL uses through the `--timeout` option.
 To specify a timeout of 15 seconds specify